-Minor Subjects for BA, BPA, BTheol, BSc, BAppSc, BCom, BASc
+Minor subjects for BA, MusB, BPA, BTheol, BSc, BAppSc, BCom, BHealSc, BASc

 A minor subject is a lesser specialisation in a subsidiary subject, complementing the major subject in a degree programme and generally involving a separate set of papers worth a total of 90 points.
-It is possible to have minor subjects specified for the degrees of Bachelor of Arts, Bachelor of Performing Arts, Bachelor of Science, Bachelor of Applied Science, Bachelor of Commerce, and Bachelor of Arts and Science, if you pass the papers for one or more of the subjects listed in these charts.
-Most of the subjects can be specified as a minor subject for any of the five degrees (e.g. a minor subject in a BCom programme may be a Commerce subject but may equally well be an Arts or Science subject).
+It is possible to have minor subjects specified for the degrees of Bachelor of Arts, Bachelor of Music, Bachelor of Performing Arts, Bachelor of Science, Bachelor of Applied Science, Bachelor of Commerce, Bachelor of Health Sciences, and Bachelor of Arts and Science, if you pass the papers for one or more of the subjects listed in these charts.
+Most of the subjects can be specified as a minor subject for any of the degrees (e.g. a minor subject in a BCom programme may be a Commerce subject but may equally well be an Arts or Science subject).